iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 •Formal Education: Math, Physical and Biological Sciences, Electronics and Communication Engineering

 •Personality: High achiever, analytical, self-directed personality who follows individualist philosophy.
 I am academically inclined from the time I joined school.
-I come from academically inclined family background aswell where most of my cousins are engineers, doctors, scientists, BFSI sector and agriculture.
+I come from academically inclined family background aswell where most people are engineers, doctors, scientists, BFSI sector and agriculture.
 Most of my life has been spent in academics, sports and travel.
 I self study many subjects just for sake of knowing more, discovering and inventing something new.
 I like contributing to the problem statements that are in the academic disciplines that I have persued and related domains

 ---------------------------------------------------------------------
 Most recent Co-curricular & Scholastic Achievements